 Why?
 Because it determines the least amount of work that should get done per day.
 To find this number, all you have to do is pick a task, then observe how long it takes for the task to get done.

 Tracking daily minimum production works best if the crew size stays the same.
-It’ll also work for tasks that take up a large amount of time.
+It also works for tasks that take up a large amount of time.

-For projects that have several phases happening at once, a dynamic production tracking approach is best to use.
+For projects that have several concurrent phases running, a dynamic production tracking approach is best to use.

 Dynamic production tracking is best suited for projects that have many components.
+And most do.
 Think of it as a more itemized approach to production tracking.

 First, everything must break down into specific tasks.
 Then, you can determine how long each task should take to complete.